Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_1/README.md

     Select **AXI GPIO** core and press **Enter** on the keyboard or double-click the core in the IP catalog.
-The AXI GPIO core is instantiated onto the IP Integrator design canvas.
+The AXI GPIO core is instantiated onto the IP integrator   design canvas.

 4. Repeat step 2 to add the AXI BRAM Controller, AXI Uartlite, and the AXI SmartConnect.

-5. After adding all the IPs, the IP Integrator should look like this.
+5. After adding all the IPs, the IP integrator   should look like this.
     The relative positions of the blocks placed on the canvas might be slightly different.